Dobby85/hearthjs/docs/templating/README.md

 This constant is a debug constant.
 When you want debug a template, you can add `{$ PRINT $}`.
 It will print the final request, their data and data you send it (`req`) in the console.

+##### PRINT_READY

+This constant is a debug constant.
+When you want debug a template, you can add `{$ PRINT_READY $}`.
+It will print the final request filled with data, you just have to copy paste it in your SQL app to try it!

 ##### ORDER BY

 If you have strange result in your final object.
 The cause is maybe a bad order of data.
 Add `{$ ORDER BY $}` at the end of your query.
 This will `ORDER BY` your query with all your primary key.
 Your primary key must be between `<<` and `>>`